KarateHawk/KarateHawk.github.io/src/content/posts/WhereYouveBeen/WhereYouveBeen.md

 "That can happen to shades?"

 "I guess so, but this helps."
 The shade motioned to the pool.
-"Speaking of…" They pulled their arm out of the water and took a few steps back.
+"Speaking of..."
+They pulled their arm out of the water and took a few steps back.
 "Last one in smells like sulfur!"
 They sprinted to the water's edge.

 "Hey!"
 Jamie said.
 The shade vaulted off the stone floor and tucked their legs in.
 They landed in the water with a large splash, drenching Jamie.